-Duration: 20 days (four-week block) Description: Appropriate teaching practice building to full lessons and to sequences of lessons through the four-week block in specific teaching area(s) (including area of specialisation).
+Duration: 20 days (four-week block)

+Description: Appropriate teaching practice building to full lessons and to sequences of lessons through the four-week block in specific teaching area(s) (including area of specialisation).
 Structured observation continues.

-Areas for preservice teacher observation: Planning, structuring and sequencing the learning Establishing learning goals and objectives Selecting and implementing teaching strategies Selecting and using resources Communication within the classroom Creating safe and supportive learning environments Classroom and behaviour management Assessing student learning Providing feedback to students on their learning Assessment: Final evaluation (see Appendix C) On the evaluation report the supervising teacher must also include feedback on the preservice teacher's ability to teach effectively in their primary specialisation.
-Refer also to Appendix H for guidelines for making judgements based on a preservice teacher's specialisation.
-Australian Professional Standards assessed within the school placement: 1.1, 1.3, 2.1, 2.2, 2.3, 2.5, 2.6, 3.1, 3.2, 3.3, 3.4, 3.5, 4.1, 4.2, 4.3, 4.4, 4.5, 5.1, 5.2, 5.4, 6.3, 7.1, 7.2 The focus of this block of supervised teaching practice is on the students' demonstration of an appropriate level of competence in meeting the relevant professional standards as set out in the Australian Professional Standards for Teachers; Graduate Career Stage as adopted by the Queensland College of Teachers (2012).
-That is, the preservice teacher must: □ Demonstrate the appropriate levels of professional knowledge Demonstrate the skills required to plan for and implement effective teaching practice across the full range of learning activities incorporating teaching strategies, learning experiences and resources appropriate for the learning needs and styles of the students in the class Demonstrate, at a level appropriate to their stage of professional experience, the ability to create and maintain a safe and supportive learning environment Demonstrate the ability to assess, provide feedback and report on student learning Demonstrate a commitment to ongoing reflective practice and professional engagement Provide evidence of attainment of the level of language, literacy and numeracy skills needed for effective communication in a school context Note: The performance indicators describing the required levels of competence in each of the focus areas are given in the Professional Experience 3 Evaluation.
-Structure: It is expected that preservice teachers make contact with the school prior to the start of the professional experience.
-In the first week preservice teachers are introduced to the class or classes they will be taking and briefed on the material to be covered in the various learning areas.
-They will be expected to prepare lessons and begin teaching later in this week.
-Preservice teachers are expected to be planning for and teaching about 50% of a normal teaching load by the end of the professional experience.
-Preservice teachers are expected to continue making structured observations of in-class and Preservice teachers are expected to continue making structured observations of in-class and across-school observations for the period of the supervised professional experience.
+- □ Planning, structuring and sequencing the learning - □ Establishing learning goals and objectives - □ Selecting and implementing teaching strategies - □ Selecting and using resources - Communication within the classroom - □ Creating safe and supportive learning environments - Classroom and behaviour management - □ Assessing student learning - Providing feedback to students on their learning

+Assessment: Final evaluation (see Appendix C)

+On the evaluation report the supervising Teacher must also include feedback on the Pre-Service Teacher's ability to teach effectively in their primary specialisation.
+Refer also to Appendix H for guidelines for making judgements based on a Pre-Service Teacher's specialisation.

+Australian Professional Standards assessed within the school placement: 1.1, 1.3, 2.1, 2.2, 2.3, 2.5, 2.6, 3.1, 3.2, 3.3, 3.4, 3.5, 4.1, 4.2, 4.3, 4.4, 4.5, 5.1, 5.2, 5.4, 6.3, 7.1, 7.2

+The focus of this block of supervised teaching practice is on the students' demonstration of an appropriate level of competence in meeting the relevant professional standards as set out in the Australian Professional Standards for Teachers; Graduate Career Stage as adopted by the Queensland College of Teachers (2012).

+That is, the Pre-Service Teacher must:

+- Demonstrate the appropriate levels of professional knowledge - Demonstrate the skills required to plan for and implement effective teaching practice across the full range of learning activities incorporating teaching strategies, learning experiences and resources appropriate for the learning needs and styles of the students in the class - Demonstrate, at a level appropriate to their stage of Professional Experience, the ability to create and maintain a safe and supportive learning environment - Demonstrate the ability to assess, provide feedback and report on student learning - Demonstrate a commitment to ongoing reflective practice and professional engagement - Provide evidence of attainment of the level of language, literacy and numeracy skills needed for effective communication in a school context

+Note: The performance indicators describing the required levels of competence in each of the focus areas are given in the Professional Experience 3 Evaluation.

+Structure:

+- □ It is expected that Pre-Service Teachers make contact with the school prior to the start of theProfessional Experience. - □ In the first week Pre-Service Teachers are introduced to the class or classes they will be taking andbriefed on the material to be covered in the various learning areas.
+They will be expected to prepare lessons and begin teaching later in this week. - Pre-Service Teachers are expected to be planning for and teaching about 50% of a full time teaching load by the end of the Professional Experience. - □ Pre-Service Teachers are expected to continue making structured observations of in-class and across-school observations for the period of the supervised Professional Experience.